How can we help you today?

 Type above and press Enter to search.
 Press Esc to cancel.

-Home Blog Business and Marketing How To Protect a Business Name: A Guide to Trademarks and Domains
+Home Blog Business and Marketing How to protect your brand: A guide to trademarks and domains

 ,

-• Your online presence is just as important as your legal registration when it comes to protecting it.
+• Your online presence is just as important as your legal registration when it comes to protecting your brand identity.

 Starting a business is exciting because it offers the potential for financial independence, flexible hours, and the opportunity to pursue your passion.

-Imagine this: your business is doing well, only to find out that another entity is using your company name online.
-This can damage your reputation, confuse customers, and negatively impact your success potential.
+Imagine this: your company is doing well, only to find out that another entity is using your brand name online.
+This can damage your brand’s reputation, confuse customers, and undermine your potential for success.

 Data backs this up.
 For example, 30% of consumers respond to negative brand actions by stopping the purchase of its products or services, while 34% of consumers talk about brands that act positively.

-Let’s cover five easy ways to protect your brand name online.
+Let’s cover five easy ways to protect your brand online.

 • Entity name